dblqr/arch/README.md

     - Object lifecycle policies are setup.
     - Bucket objects KMS encrypted.
   - **SQS**
-    - Alerts setup for Queue length i.e `ApproximateNumberOfMessagesVisible`
+    - Alerts setup for Queue length i.e `ApproximateNumberOfMessagesVisible`.
-    - Alerts on thresholds for the Oldest message in the queue?
+    - Alerts on thresholds for the Oldest message in the queue.
-    - Monitoring and alerting on if messages are in the DLQ
+    - Monitoring and alerting on if messages are in the DLQ.
   - **DynamoDB**
-    - Monitoring latency and and throttling events on read/write events
+    - Monitoring latency and and throttling events on read/write events.
   - **Lambda**
     - Forwarding lamda logs and invocation event logs.
     - Monitoring and alerting setup for invocation errors and throttling.